|

 MORE FUN |

-You can see Bills broader track in position
+You can see Bills broader track in position here and I was

-here and I was having fun dressing around the LED torches installed for
+having fun dressing around the LED torches installed for the headlights.

-be a practical detail to add. |
+detail to add. |

 |